 Jennifer Tasneem began working at the University of Illinois at Urbana-Champaign School of Chemical Sciences in March 2020.
 She received her B.A. in Chemistry from Mount Holyoke College in South Hadley, Massachusetts.
 Following that, she obtained her M.S. in Materials Science and Engineering at Cornell University in Ithaca, New York.
 Her interest in career advising began during her undergraduate years when she was a Peer Career Advisor at the Career Development Center at Mount Holyoke.
 Even during her graduate studies, alongside academic research, Jennifer was the first Graduate Peer Advisor at the Engineering Career Center at Cornell where she spearheaded advising sessions for graduate students in the College of Engineering and loved working with students.

 Originally from Bangladesh, Jennifer loves cooking and baking traditional meals from her home country.
 As an avid DIY-er she also enjoys painting and all things related to interior design.
-Jennifer strives to support and equip students with resources for lifelong academic and career success and is passionate about empowering students in STEM.
+Jennifer works exclusively with students and strives to support and equip them with resources for lifelong academic and career success and is passionate about empowering students in STEM.

 In her spare time, Gayle enjoys reading, gardening, and hopes to one-day incorporate beekeeping into her gardening regimen.